e1miran/Now-Playing-Serato/docs/templatevariables.rst

    * - key
      - Key of the song
    * - label
-     - Label of the media
+     - Label of the media.
    * - lang
      - Language used by the media
    * - title